capnproto/capnproto/kjdoc/tour.md

 }
 ```

-Another possible fix would be to make sure the recursive continuation and then error handler are passed to the same `.then()` invocation:
+Another possible fix would be to make sure the recursive continuation and the error handler are passed to the same `.then()` invocation:

 ```c++
 kj::Promise<void> boopEvery5Seconds(kj::Timer& timer) {